pip-services/pip-services-docs/content/en/net/commons/commands/_index.md

 without writing much code.

 #### [Command](command)
-Concrete implementation of [ICommand](icommand) interface.
+Concrete implementation of the [ICommand](icommand) interface.
 Command allows to call a method or function using Command pattern.

 #### [Event](event)
-Concrete implementation of [IEvent](ievent) interface.
+Concrete implementation of the [IEvent](ievent) interface.
 It allows to send asynchronous notifications to multiple subscribed listeners.

 </div>